Conference Programme: Athens 2018

 2018121 Is it necessary to design and implement an international program for best practices of PHC?

-Panel Session: Leadership, Communication & Interccultrual Issue in Paediatrics
+Panel Session: Leadership, Communication & Intercultrual Issue in Paediatrics

 Paediatrics plays an important part in the healthcare field, as well as the health and wellness of children.
 This session looks takes the three inter-related conference themes and assesses these within the context of a paediatric setting.
 The panel session will give both those directly involved and those who are not directly involved in paediatrics tools and resources needed to improve the quality of care and patient outcomes.